FusionAuth/fusionauth-quickstart-kotlin-android-native/TESTING.md

 <!--
 end::forDocSiteKickstart[]
 -->
-## Automated End 2 End Test
+## Test Automation
 <!--
 tag::forDocSiteE2ETest[]
 -->
-The Quickstart includes a [Full End 2 End Test](app/src/androidTest/java/io/fusionauth/sdk/FullEnd2EndTest.kt) that uses all the different functionalities provided by the example App.
+The Quickstart includes a [Full End 2 End Test](complete-application/app/src/androidTest/java/io/fusionauth/sdk/FullEnd2EndTest.kt) that uses all the different functionalities provided by the example App.

-### Test Prerequisites
+### Test Automation Prerequisites

 #### Emulator Image

 Starting the emulator requires the right image for the test, we are using the `google_apis` images for the last 5 API level.

 If you are automating your tests with a test matrix it is important to know the change of the architecture starting at API Level 31 to `x86_64` from previously `x86`.

+An example of such an automation you can find in the [e2e-test workflows](https://github.com/FusionAuth/fusionauth-android-sdk/tree/main/.github/workflows) of the FusionAuth Android SDK.

 #### Browser